 As an event planner, we know you are extremely busy on the day of your event.
 It is not easy from handling glitches, managing a team, networking with attendees and surveilling and ensuring that everything is on time and well in place.
 We know that promoting the event and encouraging engagement fall under the enormous list of things you have to do during the day of your event.

-Today, we have for you 7 quick wins that will increase engagement and promote your event on D-Day.
+Today, we have for you 7 quick wins that will increase engagement and promote your event on the big day.

 You can’t always promote your event, as there are certain internal events that must stay secret, for example, internal seminars, board meetings, product kick-offs….
 You need to decide whether promoting will add value or not.